PaulBlanche/frugal/docs/data/getting-started/04-create-dynamic-pages.md

 ## Watch mode

-In a module `/watch.ts` add the following code :
+In a module `/watch.ts` add the following code:

 ```ts
 import { config } from './frugal.config.ts';